tisannai/plinth/README.md

 `plbm` is a Block memory allocator.
 It allocates "small" Blocks of memory with fixed sizes.
 The Blocks can be allocated and deallocated in any order.
 Under the hood, the deallocated Blocks are maintained in a linked list.
+Head points to the start of the list.
 Each Block is a continuous chunk of memory, but memory between Blocks is not guaranteed to be continuous.
-However, back-to-back allocations (no deallocations in between) from a particular Node are continuous. `plbm` shares the same Node structure as `plam`.
-Each Node in `plbm` contains multiple Blocks.
+However, back-to-back allocations (no deallocations in between) from a particular Node are continuous.
+`plbm` shares the same Node structure as `plam`.
+Each Node in `plbm` contains usually multiple Blocks, but one is the minimum.

 ```
            ..       .-.